garethltm/obsibrain/INFOSYS222 - Database Systems/DQL - Data Query Language.md

 >
 >It is done with the help of aggregate functions, such as `SUM`, `COUNT`, and `AVG`.
 >
+		#Example
-		For example, in a database of products, you might want to calculate the average price of the whole inventory.
+		in a database of products, you might want to calculate the average price of the whole inventory.

 Related to: [[SQL]]